Devil in Christianity: Cherub in Eden

-Some scholars use Ezekiel's cherub in Eden to support the Christian doctrine of the devil.
+Some scholars use Ezekiel's cherub in Eden to support the Christian doctrine of the Devil:

-This description is used to establish major characteristics of the devil: that he was created good as a high ranking angel, that he lived in Eden, and that he turned evil on his own accord.
-The Church Fathers argued that, therefore, God is not to be blamed for evil but rather the devil's abuse of his free will.
+This description is used to establish major characteristics of the Devil: that he was created good as a high ranking angel, that he lived in Eden, and that he turned evil on his own accord.
+The Church Fathers argued that, therefore, God is not to be blamed for evil but rather the Devil's abuse of free will.